 Without another word, Mr. LaMonica already knew where Allara was going with her story.
 He squeezed the bridge of his nose in frustration.
 “That girl is nothing but trouble, I swear.”
 Wrapping an arm around her shoulders, he felt terrible that his granddaughter hurt someone she supposedly cared about.
 “I’ll have a nice chat with Katherine and get rid of Kai.
 Stay back here.”

-Katherine was the only person she could count on.
+Katherine seemingly appeared to be the only person she could count on.
 They had been loyal friends since they were children.
 Allara couldn’t help but wonder how long they had been sneaking around behind her back.
 In one fell swoop, everything she had ever known was nothing but a lie.
 That is what hurt the most.

 “Allara, honey?”
 Mrs. LaMonica’s voice jolted her from her thoughts.
 Looking up, she had an expression of pity and sadness etched across her face.
 “Sal just told me what happened.
-He’s making Kai leave quietly and he and I are going to have a talk with Katherine.
-Unfortunately, that girl is exactly like her mother.
+He’s making Kai leave and he and I are going to have a talk with Katherine.
+Unfortunately, that girl is exactly like her mother, especially when she was younger.
 Take a break out back, and one of us will come for you.”

 Nodding, Allara peeled herself off the crate and went out through the back door.